 Non-Credit Program & Courses

-All ESL Non-credit classes include reading, writing, grammar, listening and speaking.
+All ESOL Non-credit classes include reading, writing, grammar, listening and speaking.

 - The Reading/Writing classes have a lot of reading and writing.

 - The Speaking and Listening classes practice conversation a lot.

 - The Grammar classes have a lot of grammar exercises.

 Writing is very important in all of these classes to prepare students for ESOL credit courses and academic classes.
 Students are placed in an ESOL level based on the ESOL Placement Test which includes reading comprehension, grammar, and writing a composition.

 Most ESOL Non-credit classes meet four hours per week (usually two days per week) for 14 weeks (total – 58 hours per semester).
 Full-time students take twelve hours of classes per week.
 Students often work with partners and groups to prepare for academic classes and employment.
 All students are expected to attend all classes regularly and are required to do homework and take class tests.